hc5474/libprocesshider/README.md

 libprocesshider
 ===============

-Hide a process under Linux using the ld preloader.
+Hide a list of processes under Linux using the ld preloader.

 Full tutorial available at https://sysdigcloud.com/hiding-linux-processes-for-fun-and-profit/